AdobeDocs/destination-sdk.en/help/message-format.md

 >[!NOTE]
 >
->The customer maps the attributes from the Adobe XDM schema to the partner XDM schema in the Adobe Experience Platform UI, in the **Mapping** step of the [activate destination workflow](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/activate-destinations.html#mapping).
+>The customer maps the attributes from the source XDM schema to the partner XDM schema in the Adobe Experience Platform UI, in the **Mapping** step of the [activate destination workflow](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/activate-destinations.html#mapping).

 Let's say your platform can receive a message format like: